Work Package 5 at the kick-off meeting in Vilnius

 - Discuss these factors and how to address them in developing new collaborations with experts/partners involved in other CHRODIS+ work packages;

 - Synthesise the insights gained by our work in a recommendations report.

-September 2018-August 2019: Compiling up a list of key success factors and barriers for intra- and inter-sectoral collaboration on HPDP; organising an expert meeting, including Governing Board members, to validate the list
+September 2018 – August 2019: Compiling a list of key success factors and barriers for intra- and inter-sectoral collaboration on HPDP; organising an expert meeting, including Governing Board members, to approve the list

-September 2019-Augusut 2020: Organising a final workshop with external experts and reporting to formulate recommendations regarding intra- and inter-sectoral collaboration on HPDP in relation to healthcare
+September 2019 – August 2020: Organising a final workshop with external experts and reporting to formulate recommendations regarding intra- and inter-sectoral collaboration on HPDP in relation to healthcare

 The findings and results of our work on HPDP in CHRODIS+ will be presented in a series of recommendations.

 Timeline: May – August 2020